Lutjanus agennes: Taxonomy

-Lutjanus agennes was first formally described in 1863 by the Dutch physician, herpetologist and ichthyologist Pieter Bleeker with the type locality given as “Ashantee in Guinea”.
-Bleeker did not explain the derivation of the specific name but it may be from agenes, which means “of low family”, possibly a reference to its similarity to L. modestus, the name modestus meaning the “modest or unassuming one”.
+Lutjanus agennes was first formally described in 1863 by the Dutch physician, herpetologist and ichthyologist Pieter Bleeker with the type locality given as "Ashantee in Guinea".
+Bleeker did not explain the derivation of the specific name but it may be from agenes, which means "of low family", possibly a reference to its similarity to L. modestus, the name modestus meaning the "modest or unassuming one".
 Bleeker also described L. modestus in 1863 and it is not clear whether this is a synonym of this species or L. endecacanthus.

 Description

 Lutjanus agennes has a relatively deep body with a pointed snout and a rather angular forehead.
 The mouth extends back to below the centre of the eye.
 The vomerine teeth are arranged in a triangular patch which may have a posterior extension.
 The incision and the knob on the preoperculum are not well developed.
 The dorsal fin has 10 spines and 13–14 soft rays while the anal fin contains 3 spines and 8 soft rays.
 The overall colour is reddish brown to slightly orange on the back and upper flanks, shading to pink or whitish on lower flanks and abdomen.
-The tips of the pelvic fins are rather darks from there is no blue line on the cheeks.
+The tips of the pelvic fins are rather dark because there is no blue line on the cheeks.
 The juveniles are marked with 6 to 8 vertical rows of small white spots or slender bars on their flanks.
 This fish attains a maximum total length of 139 cm, although 50 cm is more typical, and the maximum published weight is 60 kg.

 Distribution and habitat

-Lutjanus agennes is found in the eastern Atlantic Ocean where it occurs along the western coast of Africa from Senegal to Angola, it also occurs in the Cape Verde Islands and the islands of the Gulf of Guinea.
+Lutjanus agennes is found in the eastern Atlantic Ocean, where it occurs along the western coast of Africa from Senegal to Angola.
+It also occurs in the Cape Verde Islands and the islands of the Gulf of Guinea.
 It occurs from the surface down to 80 m, over rock substrates and reefs.
-It can also be found in brackish lagoons and estuaries, particularly juveniles.
+It can also be found in brackish lagoons and estuaries, particularly in juveniles.

 Biology

-Lutjanus agennes, like other snappers, is predatory and feeds mainly on fishes and crustaceans.
+Lutjanus agennes, like other snappers, is predatory and feeds mainly on fish and crustaceans.
 This species may form large spawning aggregations away from the coasts, in the open sea.
 Larger individuals have been observed by fishermen to congregate in large numbers in areas of rocky reefs to spawn.
-It is thought that the West African snapper is a long lived species with a lifespan which may exceed 20 years.
+It is thought that the West African snapper is a long-lived species with a lifespan that may exceed 20 years.